duckDominatrix/open-source-translation/README.md

 # Translation in open source projects(articles and resources)

-In the process of studying and working with tools and concepts of web development with the possibility of sending articles.
+In the process of studying and working with tools and concepts of web development I add translation.
+It helps me build on my skills and understanding of technology.
+Also contribute to the development of the Internet community.

 MDN Web Docs:
   - [Glossary/Encapsulation](https://developer.mozilla.org/en-US/docs/Glossary/Encapsulation)